 Only the OCMI or U.S. Coast Guard District Commander may revoke a COI or international certificate.
-Common reasons for this action are non-compliance with ACS conditions and requirements relating to statutory deficiencies (including ISM major nonconformities), substantial materiel deficiencies, unreasonable delays in correcting conditions or deficiencies, and expiration or invalidation of required documents.
+Common reasons for this action are non-compliance with ACS conditions and requirements relating to statutory deficiencies (including ISM major non-conformities), substantial material deficiencies, unreasonable delays in correcting conditions or deficiencies, and expiration or invalidation of required documents.
 COI revocation may be grounds for involuntary disenrollment from the MSP Select Program.

-Note: The ISM Document of Compliance may only be revoked by Commandant (CG-CVC-1).
+NOTE: The ISM Document of Compliance may only be revoked by Commandant (CG-CVC).